 Focusing Your Lead Scoring System on the Wrong Metrics

-Focusing on the wrong metrics makes it difficult to prioritize leads, so make sure your scoring system makes sense.
-For example, you don’t want to focus exclusively on user behavior if you’re committed to serving a specific demographic.
-In that case, you’d give demographic characteristics a little more weight.
+Don’t focus exclusively on user behavior if you’re committed to serving a specific demographic.
+In that case, give demographic characteristics a little more weight in your scoring system.

 Forgetting to Track All Lead Sources